13+ Incredible Things To Do In Troy NY: From Gilded Age To Urban Hip

 TOUR: Burden Iron Works Museum

-This tough to find museum outside of town in an industrial area is well worth your time.
+This tough-to-find museum outside of town in an industrial area is well worth your time.
 Executive Director, Michael Barrett, presides over what first appears to be a jumble of iron, glass cases, posters and architectural renderings, but on closer inspection are significant pieces of history that emerged from Burden Ironworks.
 And Barrett has a dramatic story for each and every one.

 Michael Barrett at Burden Iron Works Museum.